 Görkay Aydemir

-I am a computer vision researcher, earned Master’s degree from Koç University in 2025, advised by Fatma Güney.
-I received my Bachelor’s degree from Middle East Technical University in 2022.
+I am a computer vision researcher.
+I earned my Master's degree from Koç University in 2025, advised by Fatma Güney (see my thesis).
+I received my Bachelor's degree from Middle East Technical University in 2022.

 My research interests include point tracking, video understanding, and object-centric learning.